AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/overview.md

 To export the list of exclusions from AdGuard VPN for Windows to your computer, click **Export exclusions**, select the folder where the list will be stored and click **Save**.
 An archive `exclusions.zip` with two `.txt` files will be downloaded, one for each of the lists — **General** and **Selective**.
 You can edit them by adding new exclusions or deleting old ones.

-To transfer the exclusion lists to another device, send the `.zip` file to its destination.
-Open AdGuard VPN on the device where you want to import the archive with the exclusion lists, click *Exclusions*, then *Import exclusions*, and select the previously sent archive.
+To transfer the exclusion lists to another device, send the `.zip` file to that device.
+On the device where the exclusion lists are to be imported, open AdGuard VPN, click *Exclusions*, then *Import Exclusions* and select the received archive.

 ## Settings

 ![Settings](https://cdn.adguardvpn.com/content/release_notes/vpn/windows/v2.0/settings_en.png)

-The fourth tab of app's tab bar contains sections that will help you customize the application.
+The fourth tab contains sections that will help you customize the application.
 Let's look closer at two of them: **App settings** and **App exclusions**.

 ### App settings